hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250908920v1-documents-are-people-and-words-are-items-a-psychometric-approach-to-.md

 ---
 layout: default
-title: Documents Are People and Words Are Items: A Psychometric Approach to Textual Data with Contextual Embeddings
+title: "Documents Are People and Words Are Items: A Psychometric Approach to Textual Data with Contextual Embeddings"
 ---

 # Documents Are People and Words Are Items: A Psychometric Approach to Textual Data with Contextual Embeddings